Nguchie/kusoma/KUSOMA_Implementation_Guide.md

 4. Next step’s **Depends on** is satisfied

 When you finish a step, tick it here in a team copy or GitHub Project.
 Do not delete steps; mark them `[x]`.
+Deploy on Render and add variables after the first deployment